-DP World London Gateway Logistics Park is located on the same site as one of the world's fastes growing container ports
+DP World London Gateway Logistics Park is located on the same site as one of the world's fastest growing container ports

 With 24 services a week, linking London to more than 110 ports in over 60 different countries across the globe, DP World London Gateway port is one of the fastes growing container ports in the UK.